mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

      - The address of the organization.

        .. note::
-         All childs are required when there is at least one value set in one of the parameters.
+         All fields are required when there is at least one value set in one of the parameters.

        .. list-table::
           :widths: auto